scaffold-eth/eth-ui/README.md

 # 🖇 Eth-Hooks Overview

 A list of commonly used Ethereum hooks, created for ease of use.
-Used by scaffold-eth for quick prototyping
+Used by scaffold-eth!

 ## Install